No December would be complete without a visit to a Christmas market.

 Be sure to take a tour through the city streets with Santa and his elves on the Christmas tram.

-The Scottish capital is a great festive destination and its bustling Christmas Market runs from November 17 until January 1, excluding Christmas Day.
+The Scottish capital is a great festive destination and its bustling Christmas Market runs from the 16th November – until 4th January.

 Located in the heart of the city at East Princes Street Gardens, tightly-packed stalls sell everything from arts and crafts to gifts and plenty of food and drink.